tylertitsworth/5th-age-srd/Classes/Druid.md

 _Magic items:_ Your magic items stick with you and you get the benefit of their default bonuses, except weapons and shields.
 You can use bracers to improve your unarmed attacks, like a monk.

-_Spells:_ You cannot speak or cast spells while in beast form (but see the adventurer feat below).
+_Spells:_ You cannot speak or cast spells while in beast form.

 _Shifting back:_ You can return to humanoid form as a quick action.